Overseas Chinese: History

 The Chinese people have a long history of migrating overseas, as far back as the 10th century.
-One of the migrations dates back to the Ming dynasty when Zheng He (1371–1435) became the envoy of Ming.
-He sent people – many of them are Cantonese and Hokkien – to explore and trade in the South China Sea and in the Indian Ocean.
+One of the migrations dates back to the Ming dynasty when a Chinese of Iranian ancestry Zheng He (1371–1435) became the envoy of Ming empire.
+He sent people – many of them Cantonese and Hokkien – to explore and trade in the South China Sea and in the Indian Ocean.